Cantonese cuisine: Background

-Guangzhou (Canton) City, the provincial capital of Guangdong and the centre of Cantonese culture, has long been a trading hub and many imported foods and ingredients are used in Cantonese cuisine.
+Guangzhou (Canton) City, the provincial capital of Guangdong and the centre of Cantonese culture, has long been a trading hub, and many imported foods and ingredients are used in Cantonese cuisine.
+During the early to middle Qing dynasty period from 1757 to 1842, Guangdong, known as Canton at the time, was the only port where trade was permitted between Chinese and foreign merchants.
+Cantonese cooks aimed to serve European tastes in restaurants, lending to an ongoing European influence on Cantonese cuisine.
+Staples of the European nobility diet at the time, particularly turtle soup, were available to British merchants and dignitaries visiting Guangdong.
+The British taught Cantonese cooks how to make the dish, with the Caribbean sea turtle typically used in Europe replaced by the Chinese softshell turtle.
 Besides pork, beef and chicken, Cantonese cuisine incorporates almost all edible meats, including offal, chicken feet, duck's tongue, frog legs, snakes and snails.
-However, lamb and goat are less commonly used than in the cuisines of northern or western China.
-Many cooking methods are used, with steaming and stir-frying being the most favoured due to their convenience and rapidity.
+Lamb and goat are less commonly used than in the cuisines of northern or western China.
+Many cooking methods are used, with steaming and stir-frying favoured due to their convenience and rapidity.

+Wok hay is the name given to the unique Cantonese cooking technique, emphasizing the energy, or hay, of the cooking vessel itself.
+Wok hay emphasizes the multiple flavors at play when cooking, using certain ingredients to balance the harshness of others.
+Additionally, dishes are typically cooked over a medium heat for a more prolonged period.
+Guangzhou is known for its year-round warm and humid climate; wok hay helps prevent chefs from working in an environment where they can easily overheat from the sweltering kitchen temperatures.
+This concept lends to a sense of superiority among Cantonese cooks with respect to stir-fry technique.
 Other techniques include shallow frying, double steaming, braising and deep frying.
 Compared to other Chinese regional cuisines, the flavours of most traditional Cantonese dishes should be well-balanced and not greasy.
-Apart from that, spices should be used in modest amounts to avoid overwhelming the flavours of the primary ingredients, and these ingredients in turn should be at the peak of their freshness and quality.
+Spices should be used in modest amounts to avoid overwhelming the flavours of the primary ingredients, which in turn should be at the peak of their freshness and quality.
 There is no widespread use of fresh herbs in Cantonese cooking, in contrast with their liberal use in other cuisines such as Sichuanese, Vietnamese, Lao, Thai and European.
-Garlic chives and coriander leaves are notable exceptions, although the former are often used as a vegetable and the latter are usually used as mere garnish in most dishes.
+Garlic chives and coriander leaves are notable exceptions, although the former are often used as a vegetable and the latter are typically used as mere garnish in most dishes.